orix-software/orix-software.github.io/docs/how-it-work/binary_starts.md

 When a binary is executed, kernel fork a new process with its PID, PPID, CWD

-## Step 1 : check if binary in a bank
+## Step 1 : check if binary is in a bank

 Xexec reads all banks from 4 to 1 and tries to check if the program is in a ROM (that is why ROM needs to have a kind of header)

-If the commands is in a bank, it switches to the right bank and launch command vector (and it forks)
+If the commands is in a bank, it switches to the right bank and launch command vector (and it forks).
+If the commands is not found, it swaps "Twilighte banking register" to provide others 65KB of bank, kernel checks banks again.
+When kernel reached the 32 banks of rom, it swap to ram set, and reads all theses 32 banks of RAM.
+If the command is not found, kernel send error code, and shell will display error message according to kernel error code.

-That is why commands located in bank are quicker to start
+That is why commands located in bank (eeprom and after RAM) are quicker to start.
+EEPROM banks are quicker to launch because kernel starts with eeprom set.

 ## Step 2 : Check if the binary is on the device